-Firstly, the global number of PLHIV with access to testing and treatment is increasing.
-As a result, the number of PLHIV who are on treatment is also increasing.
-This means we can expect that more PLHIV will live longer lives.
+Firstly, the global number of people living with HIV with access to testing and treatment is increasing.
+As a result, the number of people living with HIV who are on treatment is also increasing.
+This means we can expect that more people living with HIV will live longer lives.
 We must make sure that, as well as being longer, their lives are also healthier, happier, and more fulfilling.

-- Quality of life among people with HIV
+- Quality of life among people living with HIV

-- Measuring quality of life among people with HIV
+- Measuring quality of life among people living with HIV

 - Improve HIV care quality using quality of life measures